-- ¡Arriba!: Comunicación y cultura.
-5th Edition.
-Authors: Eduardo Zayas-Bazán and Susan M. Bacon.
-Publisher: Pearson-Prentice Hall.
-Volume 2.
+- Zayas-Bazán, Eduardo, Susan M. Bacon and Holly J. Nibert. ¡Arriba!
+Comunicación y cultura.
 Custom Edition for Moravian College.
-This is the second-semester book, covering chapters 6-10. (complete course bundle available at the Moravian bookstore).
-Please note that if you purchased the textbook from another source, you still may need to purchase the MySpanishLab component separatel-make sure you check. - MySpanishLab (online, part of package).
-The workbook and audio exercises, as well as the video and extra tutorials are through the MySpanishLab website. - Spanish-English Dictionary (part of bundled textbook package) - \\If you are continuing from Spanish 100, you will not need to register on MSL again with a new code.
+Student Edition Volume 2.
+Upper Saddle River, NJ: Pearson-Prentice Hall, 2012.
+Available through the Moravian College Bookstore. - MySpanishLab (online, part of package).
+The workbook and audio exercises, as well as the video and extra tutorials are through the MySpanishLab website. - Spanish-English Dictionary (part of bundled textbook package) - If you are continuing from Spanish 100, you will not need to register on MSL again with a new code.
 You can simply enroll in the appropriate section of Spanish 105.
 You need to do so immediately.